mkudrjasevs/Lidarr.Plugin.Tidal/README.md

 8. Go into the Download Client settings and press Add.
 In the modal, choose `Tidal` (under Other at the bottom).
 9. Put the path you want to download tracks to and fill out the other settings to your choosing.
    - If you want `.lrc` files to be saved, go into the Media Management settings and enable Import Extra Files and add `lrc` to the list.
+   - Make sure to only enable the FFMPEG settings if you are sure that FFMPEG is available to Lidarr, it may cause issues otherwise.
 10. Go into the Profile settings and find the Delay Profiles.
 On each (by default there is only one), click the wrench on the right and toggle Tidal on.
 11. Optional: To prevent Lidarr from downloading all track files into the base artist folder rather than into their own separate album folder, go into the Media Management settings and enable Rename Tracks.
 You can change the formats to your liking, but it helps to let each album have their own folder.

+## Known Issues
+- Search results provide an estimated file size instead of an actual one
+- User access tokens are stored in a separate folder even though (I think) Lidarr has a system to store it available to plugins

 ## Licensing
 All of these libraries have been merged into the final plugin assembly due to (what I believe is) a bug in Lidarr's plugin system.